elibarrow/BAE305-SP24-LAB5/README.md

  We began Part 1 of the lab by creating the circuit and connecting the RedBoard to our computer.

- We then opened the Arduino IDE program and downloaded the Blink Program that was included in the Arduino IDE application by going to files>examples>basic>blink.
+ We then opened the Arduino IDE program and downloaded the Blink Program included in the Arduino IDE application by going to files>examples>basic>blink.

 The Blink Program code that is displayed upon opening is shown below:

-Figure 1: Schematic of Blinking LED Circuit
 <p align="center">
   <img src= https://github.com/elibarrow/BAE305-SP24-LAB5/blob/main/Screenshot%202024-02-15%20at%203.43.09%20PM.png width = 50%>
 </p>